Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Randomized weapon mods will no longer sometimes fall through the world.
   - Empty datacubes will no longer glow.
   - Weapon mods will not get auto-applied to a weapon that is being put away.
+  - Walking in the right spot outside of the Comms Building in Vandenberg (Mission 12) will no longer complete the goal to activate the power for the bots.
   - GMDX/VMD: Enemies who get helmets randomly added or removed will properly take damage as though they do or do not have helmets.
   - Revision: Reloading a small scoped weapon just before starting a conversation will no longer cause the scope to appear again mid-conversation.
   - Vanilla/Revision/GMDX: Conversations can now start while using the scope on a weapon.